jheddings/nvrtk/README.md

 * VideoRootDir - The base path for storing videos (default: current directory).
 * TempDir - A location for storing temporary files (default: system defined).

+It is possible to use path separators in `FileNameFormat` to create directory structures.

 Camera Section
 --------------